 - Rehabilitation and therapy costs

 An injury obtained on someone else’s property can result in a temporary or permanent inability to work.
-If you are the sole income or breadwinner for your household, then this can be a devastating financial loss.
-A premises liability lawsuit can compensate you for time that you lost from work, and even for lost earning potential if your injury will prohibit you to work again in the future.
+If you are the sole income provider for your household, then this can be a devastating financial loss.
+A premises liability lawsuit can compensate you for the time that you lost from work, and even for lost earning potential if your injury will prohibit you from work again in the future.